KarenHarley/Coding-Quiz-Challenge/README.md

 ## JavaScript Quiz

-Test your basic knowledge of JavaScript with this quiz!
+Test your basic knowledge of JavaScript with this quiz!!

 ### How it works: